 if(activeCell.getColumn() == 3 && ss.getActiveSheet().getName()=="Sheet1")

 When you do this, we are only checking whether the column is 3 or not.
-Any cells which are in Sheet1 and in Column 3 would satisfy this IF criteria and there any drop-down in this would allow multiple selections.
+Any cells that are in Sheet1 and in Column 3 would satisfy this IF criterion and there any drop-down in this would allow multiple selections.

 Similarly, if you want this to be available for entire column C and F, use the below line instead: